Category: Our Guidelines to Australian Marriage Law

 Some of you may recall this little rant I went on after the updated Guidelines were released last year: “Change of name by marriage: A party who has changed their name by marriage, and retained their previous...Read More

-[MM_Access_Decision access=’false’]§ MEMBERS ONLY CONTENT A celebrant asks: I have a question about sighting ID when the Celebrant and marrying couple are in different states.
-I have a number of family and...Read More
+A celebrant asks: I have a question about sighting ID when the Celebrant and marrying couple are in different states.
+I have a number of family and friends in other states that have asked me to perform their ceremonies for them,...Read More

 Anka asks: Lately I’ve noticed a lot of celebrants on Facebook have started advertising that they can do weddings overseas??
 I didn’t think we could?
 Im presuming they might be just completing paperwork at the airport before they depart?
 Or did u miss somethingRead More